LYK-love/LYK-love.github.io/source/_posts/Bellman-Equation.md

 \end{aligned}
 $$

-Next calculate the two terms of the last line, respectively.
+Next we calculate the two terms of the last line, respectively.

 ## First term: the mean of immediate rewards